j2jensen/CallMeMaybe/Readme.md

 Are you tired of using clunky `out` parameters for safe parsing?
 Convert your string into a `Maybe<string>` to access to some handy parsing extension methods:

     var validInput = Maybe.From(input).ParseInt32().Where(i => i > 0);
-    var errorMessage = Maybe.If(validInput.HasValue, input + " is not a positive number");
+    var errorMessage = Maybe.If(!validInput.HasValue, input + " is not a positive number");

 Feel free to make your own parsing extension methods, too.
 Here's how you can do it from a typical `TryParse()` pattern: